Contents

 As we mentioned earlier, the TL431 is essentially a voltage controller with an 8-pin IC package.
 But that's only at a fundamental level.
 Going deeper, we find that the TL431 is an alternative for the adjustable Zener voltage regulator.
 It also supports surface-mounted SOT23-3 package and transistor-like package.

-During the development of a circuit board prototype, TL431 circuits can be configured with an external precision divider resistor and various package options to meet specific voltage regulation requirements.
+During the development of a PCB board fabrication, TL431 circuits can be configured with an external precision divider resistor and various package options to meet specific voltage regulation requirements.

 Plus, you can set the output voltage with: